Peruz/load_lpp/paper.md

 I wrote the pipeline, other co-authors contributed by highliting the needs, validation, editing, and funding.

 Add a figure with the processing or the load cells?
+Plot loads anomaly and add them as vertical bars.

+The three steps are split so that one could only use the processing on a file originated from different applications (e.g., using Python or a proprietery application).

 ### Anomalies
 Events: like a single outlier, a car, etc.; based on the difference between successive loads.